-We are a "controlled company" within the meaning of the New York Stock Exchange ("NYSE") listing requirements and, as a result, qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
-You will not have the same protections afforded to stockholders of companies that are subject to such corporate governance requirements.
+We will no longer be a "controlled company" within the meaning of the New York Stock Exchange ("NYSE") rules upon consummation of this offering.
+However, we may continue to rely on exemptions from certain corporate governance requirements during a one-year transition period.